+5. URR for each class of business and the Fund Total at the adopted confidence level are the summation of respective entries for columns (II) and (IV)

+i.e. URR for business class $$1 = B(i) + FPAD(i)$$

-- 7. Net URR for each business and the Fund Total are the difference of respective entries for columns (V) and (VI). - i.e. NC(i) = GC(i) r(i)NC(F) = GC(F) - r(F) - Contribution liabilities for the Fund Total or PL(F) is the higher of net UCR for Fund and net URR at 75% confidence level for Fund Total. i.e. Higher of A(F) and NC(F)
+URR for Fund total $= B(F) + FPAD(F)$

+- 6. Contribution liabilities for the Fund Total or PL(F) is the higher of UCR for Fund and URR at 75% confidence level for Fund Total. - i.e. Higher of A(F) and B(F) + FPAD(F)

-Contribution liabilities for each class of business [i.e. PL(i), PL(ii) until PL(xi)] is the value of PL(F) allocated to each line of business.
-Allocation should be made in a consistent and logical manner while the value allocated to each class of business should not be less than the respective net URR.
+Contribution liabilities for each class of business [i.e. PL(i), PL(ii) until PL(x)] is the value of PL(F) allocated to each line of business.
+Allocation should be made in a consistent and logical manner while the value allocated to each class of business should not be less than the respective URR.

-Table 2: Contribution Liabilities (PL)
+Table 2: Contribution Liabilities (PL)4